ppratik07/moments/CONTRIBUTING.md

 ## Communication

 - Ask questions or discuss changes via GitHub issues first.
-- Be respectful and patient — contributors may have different experience levels.
+- Be respectful and patient, contributors may have different experience levels.
 - For urgent support during development, use Tawk.to chat if applicable.

 ## Thank You! 🎉